nusha554/Say-Do/README.md

-# Say-and-Do
+# Say-and-Do Overview

-Voice controlled ToDo List.
+Voice controlled ToDo List, built using MERN stack.

 Your basic ToDo List web appliccation with voice control that acctually saves you time.